-Physics for the Trade Technologies
+Physics for the Trade Technologies 3 credits (2 lecture/2 laboratory)

 A physics course designed for students enrolled in industrial trade curricula.
 It is designed to emphasize basic physical concepts as applied to industrial/technical fields and to use these applications to improve the physics and mathematics competence of the student.
 Topics will be selected from five major areas: mechanics, matter and heat, wave motion and sound, electricity and magnetism, and light, with emphasis on mechanics since it is felt to be basic to all industrial trade programs.
 Prerequisite: MAT 103.